-We consent to the use in this Amendment No. 1 to Registration Statement on Form S-1 (No. 333-269912) of Apexigen, Inc. of our report dated February 22, 2023, relating to the consolidated financial statements of Apexigen, Inc. (which report expresses an unqualified opinion and includes explanatory paragraphs relating to a going concern uncertainty and the reverse recapitalization transaction).
+We consent to the use in this Post-Effective Amendment No. 1 to Registration Statement on Form S-1 (No. 333-266846) of Apexigen, Inc. of our report dated February 22, 2023, relating to the consolidated financial statements of Apexigen, Inc. (which report expresses an unqualified opinion and includes an explanatory paragraph relating to a going concern uncertainty and an emphasis of a matter paragraph relating to the reverse recapitalization).
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.